Watergardens railway station

-Watergardens railway station is located on the Sunbury line in Victoria, Australia.
-It serves the western Melbourne suburb of Sydenham, and it opened on 26 January 2002.
+Watergardens railway station is a commuter railway station on the Sunbury line, which is part of the Melbourne railway network.
+It serves the western suburb of Sydenham, in Melbourne, Victoria, Australia.
+Watergardens station is a ground level premium station, featuring three platforms, an island platform with two faces and one side platform.
+It opened on 1 March 1859, with the current station location provided in 2002 and the platforms extension in 2022.

+Initially opened as Keilor Road, this station was renamed to Sydenham on 1 April 1887, then was given its current name of Watergardens on 26 January 2002.

-A stabling yard is located at the Down (Sunbury) end of the station.
+A stabling yard is located at the down (Sunbury) end of the station.

 History

 Sydenham

 Sydenham station originally opened on 1 March 1859, shortly after the railway line was extended from Sunshine to Sunbury.
-When it opened, it was named Keilor Road.
-On 1 April 1887, it was renamed Sydenham.

-In 1926, interlocked gates were provided at the former Melton Highway level crossing, which was located at the Down end of the station.
+In 1926, interlocked gates were provided at the former Melton Highway level crossing, which was located at the down end of the station.
 In 1987, they were replaced with boom barriers.
 In 1989, a rail siding at the station was abolished, as well as a number of signal posts.